liamoconnor87/VisitGotham/testing.md

 **Bugs and Problems**

-I initally wrote the code with each title and image within its own individual tag and anchor.
+I initally wrote the code with each title and image within it's own individual tag and anchor.
 ![image](README_files/images/code1.png)

 This became problematic for a responsive layout.
 As the screen size changed all the tags moved independently and away from there correlating title.
-I fixed this by wrapping an image and its correlating title with a parent element.
+I fixed this by wrapping an image and it's correlating title with a parent element.
 ![image](README_files/images/code2.png)

 I struggled to get this layout to work responsively.
 I fixed this by using the flex-wrap property in CSS.